 As you go north of La Candelaria into the city center of Bogotá, the buildings become more modern and the business district starts to develop.
 There are still a few interesting places to visit, especially around Parque Santander.

 Carrera 7 is a street leading away from Plaza de Bolívar to the north.
 It’s lined with tall buildings and shops on the ground floor, including a market selling all kinds of Colombian souvenirs at decent prices.
-On one day I visited, the street was blocked off and fully pedestrianized and it was nice to see the street full of vendors and street performers.
+On the Sunday I visited, the street was blocked off and fully pedestrianized and it was nice to see the street full of vendors and street performers.
 Other days it was open to traffic.

 After a few blocks, there are three colonial churches located right next to each other.
 The first one and the largest is Iglesia de San Francisco, built in 1557.
 The interior is very impressive.
 It sits on a large plaza.